Jacques Sirmond

-Jacques Sirmond (12 or 22 October 1559 – 7 October 1651) was a French scholar and Jesuit.
+Jacques Sirmond (12 October 1559 – 7 October 1651), pseudonym Jacobus Cosmas Fabricius, was a French scholar and Jesuit.

-Simond was born at Riom, Auvergne.
-He was educated at the Jesuit College of Billom; having been a novice at Verdun and then at Pont-Mousson, he entered into the order on 26 July 1576.
+Simond was born at Riom, Auvergne, France on 12 October 1559.
+He was educated at the Jesuit College of Billom.
+After having been a novice at Verdun and then at Pont-Mousson, he entered into the order on 26 July 1576.
 After having taught rhetoric at Paris he resided for a long time in Rome as secretary to Claudio Acquaviva (1590–1608).
 In 1637 he was confessor to Louis XIII.
+He died on 7 October 1651 in Paris.

 Works

 He brought out many editions of Latin and Byzantine chroniclers of the Middle Ages: